 Application process

-1. Check your department deadlines and initiate the online application.
+- Check your department deadlines and initiate the online application.
 A UW NetID is required.
-Be prepared to enter your UW email address, proposed major, extracurricular activities, work experience, and a personal statement.
+Be prepared to enter your extracurricular activities, work experience, and a personal statement.
 Note that all communication about scholarship awards are sent electronically to your UW email address, so be sure to check it regularly.

-2. Complete the application by the deadline.
+- Complete the application by the deadline on the table above.
 An email confirming receipt of the scholarship application is sent to the applicant.
-Within about one month of the application deadline, the scholarship administrator notifies students of their status by email.
+After decisions are made, the scholarship administrator notifies students of their status by email.

-4. If you accept an award, please complete a student profile and submit a thank you letter to the donor.
+- If you accept an award, you may be asked to submit a thank you letter to the donor.

-5. Typically, the College of Engineering hosts a Scholar Donor Recognition event in the fall.
+- Typically, the College of Engineering hosts a Scholar Donor Recognition event in the fall.
 If the donors to your scholarship plan to attend, you will receive an invitation to the event.
-Allen School students will be invited to meet with donors at an alternate time.

 Renewing and resubmitting applications